Using EVA Foam for Cosplay For the First Time

 Part 9: Using primer and paint

 The best primer that I’ve used for EVA foam is called Flexbond.
-This is a product that remains flexible after it’s dry, making it ideal for flexible EVA foam.
-Of course, you can also use cheaper products, like Mod Podge, if that’s what you have available.
+This is a product that remains flexible after it’s dry, making it ideal for flexible foam projects.
+You can also use products like Mod Podge too, since that’s more widely available.
 You’ll just want to avoid bending your prop or armor too much.

-After applying one or two layers of primer, it’s time for the paint.
-This will, obviously, vary drastically depending on what you’re making.
+After your primer dries, it’s time for paint.
 You can use any kind of acrylic paint that will get you to the right color, but more flexible paints will typically have a cleaner finish.
+Brands that I’ve used and like are Liquitex and PlaidFX.

 attaching a comb to a headdress